-- Maps are now always up to date.
+Maps are now always up to date.
 Errors are corrected in hours and minutes, instead of months and years—and new roads and businesses are added instantly.
 Unlike the paper maps of thirty years ago, today’s maps never expire.

-- Maps fit us, regardless of who or where we are.
+Maps now fit us, regardless of who or where we are.
 Foreign lands are presented in our own language, and we can easily and endlessly adjust scales, orientations, dimensions, and even time.
 We have day mode, night mode, and even basic personalization.
 And every corner of the globe is presented in the same style, and every map feature is made to be so intuitive, that there’s never a need for a map key.
 (Google and Apple Maps don’t even have one.)
 Thirty years ago, we adjusted ourselves to maps; now, maps adjust to us.

-- Advanced sensors keep us apprised of our current location, 24 hours a day.
+Advanced sensors keep us apprised of our current location, 24 hours a day.
 Now, we’re never lost.

-FOR THE FIRST TIME IN HUMAN HISTORY, THE MAJORITY OF THE WORLD MIGHT SOON BE USING THE SAME MAP.
+FOR THE FIRST TIME IN HISTORY, THE MAJORITY OF THE WORLD MIGHT SOON BE USING THE SAME MAP.

-I was struck by all this as I was reading about the recent refugee crisis in Europe.
+I was struck by this as I was reading about the recent refugee crisis in Europe.
 Refugees from some of poorest, most dysfunctional places on Earth are using the same map that San Franciscans use to navigate to Mountain View every day.
 And all the while, print maps have become artifacts hung on living room and boardroom walls, valued more for their aesthetics than their utility.

 What a difference thirty years makes.

-Well, the same goes for cartography: the best map is the one that’s always with you.
-And thanks to modern mobile devices, today’s best and most popular maps are with everyone, all of the time.
+There’s a saying amongst photographers that the best camera is the one that’s always with you.
+And the same goes for cartography: the best map is the one that’s always with you.
+And thanks to modern mobile devices, today’s most popular maps are with everyone, all the time.